dclive/EliteDesk-G2/README.md

 # EliteDesk G2
  HP EliteDesk G2 DM Repository

-OpenCore .82 with MacOS 12.5 fully tested and working
+OpenCore .99 with MacOS 14.4.x fully tested and working

-EliteDesk G2 800 DeskMini with firmware 2.56 (latest as of 5.22.2022)
+EliteDesk G2 800 DeskMini with firmware 2.60 (latest as of 4.24.2024)

-iGPU, Samsung 960 NVME SSD, 32GB RAM - fully working, slow boot due to Samsung 960.
+iGPU.
+2 DVI output.
+I'm using external USBC SSD to boot.
+32GB RAM - fully working.

-Integrated Intel Wifi/BT does not work / is not reliable; sleep doesn't work; otherwise everything works
+Integrated Intel Wifi/BT does not work / is not reliable (endless prompting for a known-good password which is never accepted); sleep doesn't work; otherwise everything works.

-Note: Sleep doesn't work due to iGPU; there's no solution to this
+Note: Sleep doesn't work due to iGPU; there's no solution to this.
+This is

-Addendum:  As of 1/1/2023, firmware 2.59 works fine, as does OC87, all running under MacOS 12.6.1.
-No further MacOS updates are possible with the current SMBIOS, but I'll look into updating that.
+Action required on your part: regenerate serials and such; keep SMBIOS the same.
+Works great.